-I’ve studied and published in Tibetan Studies, Buddhist Studies, online course design, student engagement through experiential learning, outdoor education, and student flourishing, some of which is discussed in print publications, podcast interviews, my YouTube channel, or in Univerity of Toronto News.
+I’ve studied and published in Tibetan Studies, Buddhist Studies, online course design, student engagement through experiential learning, outdoor education, and student flourishing, some of which is discussed in print publications, podcast interviews, my YouTube channel, the Buddhist Studies Footnotes podcast, or in Univerity of Toronto News in 2021 and in 2022.
 Although single-authored work is most common in my field, I try to co-author research publications with students or members of the community as often as possible.
 My priority when possible is also to release these publications open access.

 Selected Grants & Awards

 2021 – eCampus Ontario Virtual Learning Strategies grant for “Teaching for Student Flourishing” project

 2019 – Grant from Khyentse Foundation (with Sarah Richardson) for Engaging Education in Buddhist Studies initiative

 2018 – Dean’s International and Indigenous Initiatives Fund to support “Himalayan Borderlands” trip to Sikkim, India